Alignment-PRP/Alignment/README.md

-"Not sure if we want a README but I'll leave this here just in case"
+Not sure if we want a README but I'll leave this here just in case